MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 1. Select the page where you placed your multistep form component.

+1. Try the process as a user and go through the steps.

 1. If you encounter any issues, review the configuration in design studio and review each step.

 1. Once you have successfully submitted the form, return to the design studio.

 1. Select **Data**, then select the **Application** table (or whatever you had named your table) and confirm that you can see that records were created using the multistep form process.

-## Add conditional and redirect steps to your multistep form
+## Add a conditional step to your multistep form

 If you need to add conditional logic to your multistep form, you first need to identify the condition by adding the Dataverse column logical name and the evaluation you want to perform.
 The logical name of a column can be found by viewing the column configuration in [Data workspace](../configure/data-workspace-tables.md).

 In our example below, we'll check to see if an applicant is pursuing a Masters degree.
 If a user is pursuing an advanced degree, they'll be directed to extra steps.
 Other applicants will skip that step.
 Feel free to add a condition based on your own business processes.

-We will add a redirect step at the end of the process to navigate the user back to the home page.

-Conditional and redirect steps are configured in the [Portal Management app](../configure/portal-management-app.md).
+Conditional steps are configured in the [Portal Management app](../configure/portal-management-app.md).

 1. In the design studio, on the multistep form, select the dropdown listing all the steps of the multistep form, choose the **Portal Management App** link.